BobDG/Blaze/README.md

 [self.tableView registerNib:[UINib nibWithNibName:xibName bundle:nil] forCellReuseIdentifier:xibName];
 ```

 But this is not necessary anymore!
-Blaze automatically detects which cells & headers you user and registers them for you!
+Blaze automatically detects which cells & headers you use and registers them for you!
 Another great time-saver! :)

 ### Dynamic adding/removing cells
 I want my tableviews as flexible as possible so I've created many functions to quickly add/remove a cell using an animation.
 Instead of using indexes it's more readable when you assign ID's to rows and use these to add/remove cells dynamically: